Ashime/LoginServer/README.md

 ## Features
 - Unique IP Filter
 <br>Prevent users from connecting multiple times on the same IP.
-This feature can be turned on/off in the Common.ini under the Security section.
+This feature can be turned on/off in the Common.ini under the security section.

 - MAC Address Filter
  <br> Prevents banned users from connecting to the LoginServer.
 All connections and packets will be dropped.
 This feature cannot be turned off.

  - SHA512 w/ Salt and HMAC key
  <br>All passwords are encrypted in SHA512 with each user's individual salt and the server's customizable HMAC key.
 All user's password are stored encrypted in the database.
-The HMAC key can be changed in the LoginServer.ini under the Security section.
+The HMAC key can be changed in the LoginServer.ini under the security section.
 The HMAC key is recommended to be 128 bytes long.

  - Trusted Devices
 <br> Allows users add up to five (5) trusted devices.
 The user can only login the game with a trusted device.
 A user is allowed to remove a trusted device if they are logged into a trusted device.
 Users can add one (1) temporary device to their list.
 The temporary device can access their account until they log out.

- - Dynamic Packet System (95% complete)
+ - Dynamic packet System (95% complete)
  <br> The LoginServer responses to the client's requests by dynamically creating packets based on the user's information.
 Majority (95%) of the packets or packet information are not hard-coded.

  - Dynamic TEA (Tiny Encryption Algorithm) keys
  <br> The LoginServer creates a secure random key for TEA at the start of each user's active session.
 The keys are used to decrypt packet information from the client.

 ## Goals
-- Dynamic Packet System (100%)
+- Dynamic packet System (100%)
 <br> Further understanding the server packet data to remove all hard coded packets or packet information.
 Please check the AnsServerSelect and AnsServerList classes to review hard coded packet information.

 - Refactoring and Adding New Features